The

 heights.
 It grows in clay with little water and lots of sun.
 It will

-only grow to one centimetre, the root up to two centimetres in diameter.
+only grow to one centimetre in height, the root up to two centimetres in diameter.
 The nominate

 form has rose/pink flowers, while A. k. var. albiflorus